pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ### Edit billing profile information

 The billing profile information includes the business legal address and tax registration information.
-By providing the tax registration number, the collection of certain taxes might be exempted from your invoice.
+By providing your tax registration number, the collection of certain taxes might be exempted from your invoice.

 To edit the billing profile information, perform the following steps: